Mattizza/FL-project/README.md

    - Task: semantic segmentation for autonomous driving
    - 24 users
 2. Reduced **GTA 5** datasets [2]

-#### Checkpoints
-Checkpoints of the performed experiments can be found at this [link](https://drive.google.com/drive/folders/1ZAe2BeIY9TzB0Y22fVszJbyksgl-RDLE?usp=sharing).

 ## How to run
 The ```main.py``` orchestrates training.
 All arguments need to be specified through the ```args``` parameter (options can be found in ```utils/args.py```).